amrgaberM/ml-lifecycle-maps/README.md

-# 🧠 Machine Learning Lifecycle — Visual Mind Maps
+# Machine Learning Lifecycle — Visual Mind Maps

 This repository provides a curated collection of **high-quality mind maps** covering the essential stages of the **Machine Learning (ML) lifecycle**.
 Each visual is designed to offer a clear, structured understanding of key concepts and workflows — ideal for both practical implementation and interview preparation.

 ---

-## 📌 Overview
+## Overview

-These mind maps serve as a reference guide for:
+These mind maps serve as a comprehensive reference guide for:

-- 🧪 **Practitioners** implementing ML pipelines in real-world projects
+- **Practitioners** implementing ML pipelines in real-world projects
-- 🎓 **Learners** developing conceptual clarity and retention
+- **Learners** developing conceptual clarity and retention
-- 💼 **Candidates** preparing for technical interviews or certifications
+- **Candidates** preparing for technical interviews or certifications
-- 👥 **Teams** creating documentation or onboarding resources
+- **Teams** creating documentation or onboarding resources

 ---

-## 📂 Repository Structure
+## Repository Structure

 | Folder | Description |
 |--------|-------------|